Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Myocardial tissue model

-Among myocardial tissue constituents, myocytes and collagen fibers dominate the mechanical response of the tissue \citep{Humphrey2002}.
-Consequently, we propose a mixture-based constitutive model that considers the stress-strain response of these two constituents.
-The remaining tissue components are grouped into a ground matrix constituent, which predominantly contains elastin.
-Without loss of generality, we focus on the tissue's passive mechanical behavior for now.
-Building on the well-established orthotropic model of the myocardium introduced by \cite{Holzapfel2009}, we define a microstructural-informed strain energy functions representing the tissue's intrinsic mixture of myocytes and collagen.
-Before any G\&R has taken place, i.e., at time $s = 0$, the material response must reproduce the baseline behavior captured on healthy tissue \citep{Sommer2015}.

-Histologically, the left ventricular myocardium is a layered composite structure made of myocytes and a network of collagen fibers embedded in the ground matrix \citep{Rohmer2007, Xi2019, Wilson2022}.
-This organized architecture of myocardial layers, or \textit{sheets}, provides a natural reference to define an orthonormal set of material directions.
-The local basis vectors include the fiber direction, $\vec{f_0}$, which aligns with the longitudinal axis of myocytes, the sheet direction, $\vec{s_0}$, which lies within the transmural plane, and the sheet-normal direction, $\vec{n_0}$, which is orthogonal to both $\vec{f_0}$ and $\vec{s_0}$.
-Regarding the collagen network, different fiber families, often referred to as \textit{endomysial} and \textit{perimysial} collagen, form lateral connections both between adjacent myocytes and sheets.
+Histologically, the LV myocardium is a layered composite structure made of myocytes and a network of collagen fibers embedded in a ground matrix \citep{Rohmer2007, Xi2019, Wilson2022}.
+This organized architecture in layers, or \textit{sheets}, provides a natural reference to define an orthonormal set of material directions.
+The local basis vectors include the fiber direction, $\vec{f}_0$, which aligns with the longitudinal axis of myocytes, the sheet direction, $\vec{s}_0$, which lies within the transmural plane, and the sheet-normal direction, $\vec{n}_0$, which is orthogonal to both $\vec{f}_0$ and $\vec{s}_0$.
+Within the collagen network, different fiber families, often referred to as \textit{endomysial} and \textit{perimysial} collagen, form lateral connections both between adjacent myocytes and between sheets.

-The isochoric mechanical response of myocardial tissue is obtained by the additive contributions of the strain energy functions associated with myocardial constituents, i.e., myocytes, collagen fibers, and ground matrix.
+Following the well-established microstructure-inspired Holzapfel-Ogden constitutive model for myocardial tissue \cite{Holzapfel2009}, we proposed a mixture-based constitutive model defined by additive contributions of each of the myocardial constituents to the tissue's mixture strain energy function: